marmik87/fend-react-myNeighborhoodMap/README.md

 ## The Service Worker
 - The Service Worker was built within the Create-React-App.
-- The service worker is only enabled in the production environment -> npm run build.
+- The service worker is only enabled in the production environment:

+## Steps for testing in production
+1. npm run build;
+2. serve -s build;
+3. open App on localhost:5000.

 ### App was built with:
 - ReactJS,